Emergency Home Repairs: How Much Should You Budget?

 Your home’s foundation is often considered the most important part of your home because it's the base of everything else.
 Unfortunately, it can fail as a result of poor soil, tree roots, or moisture.

-Common foundation projects include: sealing your basement, repairing the foundation, and even installing foundation.
+Common foundation projects include: sealing your basement, repairing the foundation, and even installing the foundation.
 Costs vary based on where you live but can run anywhere from $4,000-$8,000.